SapphicMoe/sapphic.moe/README.md

 [![Deploy to Render](https://binbashbanana.github.io/deploy-buttons/buttons/official/render.svg)][render]
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)][heroku]

-> Make sure that you change the `site` variable in `astro.config.mjs` if you plan on making your site public.

 You're now up and running!

 _GitHub Pages is not recommended for deploying this site._

+## Customizing the website

+To customize and tailor this website for yourself, you'll want to:

+- Edit the `src/constants.cjs` file.
+This acts as the website's configuration.
+- Edit the `me.astro` and `description.mdx` files found in `src/components/home/` file to your credentials.
+- Edit the footer in `src/components/footer.astro`.
+- Edit `index.mdx` and `projects.mdx` in `src/pages/`.
+- Optional:
+    - Change the `site` variable in `astro.config.mjs` if you plan on making your site public.
+    - Edit the variables found in `src/styles/custom.scss` to stylize the website to your needs.
+    - Edit the `public/` folder's contents.
+        - I would appreciate if you credited me in the `public/credits.txt` file if you do decide to edit that. ❤️

 ## Hosting in a local environment